mirzaevinom/egtplot/readme.md

 ### Acknowledgements

-* This material is based upon work supported by the National Science Foundation under Agreement No. 0931642 (Mathematical Biosciences Institute at Ohio State University).
+* Authors would like to thank [Mathematical Biosciences Institue](http://mbi.osu.edu) (MBI) at Ohio State University, for partially supporting this research.
+MBI receives its funding through the National Science Foundation grant DMS 1440386.
 * We gratefully acknowledge the work of Hanna Schenk whose code on her [github](https://github.com/HannaSchenk/RQchaos) inspired this project.